 DAAD Scholarships 2024-2025 is now open for international students to submit their applications for admissions into German Universities for the academic year of 2023.

-If you are interested in applying for the DAAD scholarships then you should read this.
+If you are interested in applying for the DAAD scholarships 2023 then you should read this as well.
 Attached herewith you will find important information as well as the FAQs and their answers addressing what you need to know about the entire process.

 - The candidate must have a bachelor’s degree in hand and it should be at most 6 years old.

 - The applicant should have at least 2 years of work experience in his field.

 - The requirement of German or English Language totally depends on the degree program the student is opting for.